 Step 1: Find a shot of a car you like, but needs environment love.

-I’ve always been a 911 Turbo fan, and find them to be as special as any other super car in terms of performance, if not looks.
+To make a composite in Photoshop, you’ve got to start with something good.
+I’ve always been a 911 Turbo fan, and find them to be as special as any other super car in terms of performance.
 I took this shot of a white 911 Turbo at Cars and Cafe in the Garden State Plaza parking lot.
 I liked the mostly white wall, which I knew would make the car easy to silhouette.
 Camera settings: